It’s happening! You’re about to embark on an exciting journey towards an EU career by participating in an EPSO competition.

 #4 - The type of tests you will have to complete in each language

-Whether you should choose your mother tongue for the computer-based reasoning tests or for the Assessment Centre is a complex decision because a number of factors come into play.
+Whether you should choose your mother tongue for the computer-based reasoning tests or for the MCQs is a complex decision because a number of factors come into play.

-Your choice depends largely on the languages that you speak, your language proficiency in each language and what selection of languages are available for you to choose your Language 2 from.
+Your choice depends largely on the languages that you speak, your language proficiency in each language, and what selection of languages are available for you to choose Language 2.

-All other tests - Situational Judgment Test, E-tray Exercise, Case Study and Assessment Centre tests - will need to be completed in your chosen Language 2.
+All other tests will need to be completed in your chosen Language 2.

 Having considered all the caveats stated in the previous three points, if there is still room for flexibility at this point in your choice of languages, Language 1 should be a language that you can read and process information swiftly in, while Language 2 should be a language that you express yourself the best in - written and spoken.

-Oral expression is an important part of the Assessment Centre, so is your written communication skills at the Case Study, which all need to be completed in your chosen Language 2.
+Written communication skills are assessed in Case Study, which usually needs to be completed in your chosen Language 2.

 #5 - The quality of EPSO’s computer-based tests